somepx/Pico-Hide/README.md

 1. Place the 'pico_hide.php' file in your Pico install 'plugins' folder.

-2. Add 'Hide: true' in your page meta data:
+2. Add 'Hide: true' in your page meta data.

-/*
-Title: Example
-Author: Eeve Somepx
-Date: 2015/09/21
-Hide: true
-*/